lvqq2000/Exemplar-Answer-Generation/README.md

 ## Structure
 ```
 .
 ├── data                                # Stores input and training data files used in the project.
-│   ├── input.json                   # default file to fetch input data.
+│   ├── input.json                      # Default file to for system to fetch input data.
 │   └── training_data.json              # Training data for the OpenAI model.
 ├── output                              # Folder to store generated output files.
+│   ├── example_output_no_training.json # Example output genereated by untrained model.
+│   └── example_output.json             # Example output genereated by trained model.
 ├── llm                                 # Contains logic specific to large language model (LLM) interaction.
+│   ├── __init__.py
 │   ├── openai_api.py                   # Script to interact with the OpenAI API, managing API calls and responses.
 │   └── prompt_generating.py            # Script for creating prompt messages to send to the OpenAI model.
 ├── utils                               # Helper functions and utilities to support various tasks across the project.
 │   ├── __init__.py
 │   ├── data_processing.py              # Contains functions to preprocess, clean, and format data before model input.
 │   ├── evaluation.py                   # Script to evaluate model outputs by comparing predictions with expected results.
 │   ├── file_io.py                      # Handles file input/output operations, like reading from and saving to JSON files.
 │   └── question.py                     # Helper file for question-related processing and categorization.
 ├── .gitignore                          # Specifies files and directories to ignore in version control, like `.env` and `__pycache__`.
 ├── config.py                           # Stores configuration variables, constants, and paths used across the project.
 ├── main.py                             # Entry point of the application, orchestrating the workflow and executing main functions.
 ├── requirements.txt                    # Lists dependencies needed for the project.
 └── README.md                           # Project documentation with setup instructions, usage guidelines, and overview of the project.
 ```

 ## Set up